swift-embedded/swift-embedded/README.md

             }
             ```

-            > `arm-none-eabi-gdb` does not understand Swift, so you won't be able to read Swift variables etc.
+            > `arm-none-eabi-gdb` does not understand Swift, so you will not be able to read Swift variables etc.

    - __Vim__
        - I use [coc.nvim](https://github.com/neoclide/coc.nvim) with the following settings: